 Adopting a best-of-breed strategy lets you focus relentlessly on finding the highest value and best fit for your business.
 The biggest danger in not taking a best-of-breed approach is the cost of having to “rip and replace” systems at some point down the line.
 One company we know selected a certain firewall solution because of an existing relationship with its established networking vendor.
 Now the firewalls aren’t living up to what the company needs, and since they’re not standalone solutions the company may be forced to rip out the entire network and start over.
 Failing to “get it right the first time” has saddled them with a tough decision and the potential for a much higher overall cost.
 Lesson learned: TCO includes the cost of mistakes, too.

 For some networking pros, the old saying “nobody gets fired for buying from Number One” still applies.
 But many of the IT teams with whom we work have found that it’s OK to look beyond the vendors they’ve been using for decades and place trust in others as well.
 By taking advantage of competing innovations, organizations not only enhance the value of their network, they also find opportunities to reduce TCO.

-It makes sense when you think about it: an incumbent vendor has no incentive to think outside its own portfolio of boxes and recommend alternatives with more features and better opportunities for cost savings.
-This is true for wired, wireless, and wide-area networks alike.
+It makes sense when you think about it: an incumbent vendor has no incentive to think outside its portfolio of boxes and recommend alternatives with more features and better opportunities for cost savings.
+This concept is true for wired, wireless, and wide-area networks alike.
 Competition promotes innovation and usually provides more bang for the buck than sticking with the same vendor for too long.
 Just remember to ask any vendor who leads with the price to show exactly how their solution will remain cost-effective over time.